RFP365/react-front-end-standards/README.md

 * Understand and follow the standards outlined in this document.
 * Write code knowing that someone else might be maintaining it.
 * Be looking for ways to improve/evolve our standards.

+### Areas of Interest
+* A few jest examples
+* A few material-UI styling examples
+* Example for shaping/mocks.
+* Resolving outstanding standards questions.